aarora79/amazon-bedrock-agentcore-samples/01-tutorials/06-AgentCore-observability/07-simple-dual-observability/scripts/README.md

 **What it does:**
 1. Deploys agent to AgentCore Runtime
-2. Sets up CloudWatch dashboard and X-Ray
-3. Optionally configures Braintrust integration
+2. Optionally configures Braintrust integration

 ### deploy_agent.sh